htried/opioid-journalism/51683a4d5705501cd25b927086d2ec088354fc55/README.md

 - Publicly available doctor payment data from the Center for Medicare/Medicaid Services
 - Digitized Rhode Island Judiciary records from 1980 - 2019
 - Lawsuits against opioid manufacturers, distributors and pharmacies filed in Rhode Island and elsewhere
-- US Bankruptcy court documents
+- US Bankruptcy Court documents
 - Rhode Island Board of Medical Licensure and Discipline records
 - Massachusetts Board of Registration in Medicine records
 - Data from the US Department of Veterans Affairs on medical center quality and changes in opioid prescription rates